jhladnik/repairShare/README.md

 - If the tasks in one phase are completed, the next phase will unlock
 - Previous phase MUST be completed to mark off any tasks in the next phase

-## To run this app, install the following:
-- npm init
+## Dependencies installed include:
-- npm i express
+- express
-- npm i express-graphql
+- express-graphql
-- npm i graphql
+- graphql
-- npm i mongoose
+- mongoose
-- npm i cors
+- cors
-- npm i colors
+- colors
-- npm i -D dotenv
+- -D dotenv (development)

-## Then:
-- in package.json file, in "scripts", delete "test":... and replace with "start": "node server/index.js",
+- -D nodemon (development)

+## To run the backend of this app, open terminal and type either:
+- npm start
+- npm run dev

 ## You will aslo need to add a .env file to the server folder containing the following:
 - PORT = 2121